Rubella and pregnancy

 Yes.
 The best way to protect your baby is to make sure you’re immune to rubella.
 Immune means being protected from an infection.
 If you’re immune to an infection, it means you can’t get the infection.

-Most likely you’re immune to rubella because you were vaccinated as a child or you had the illness during childhood.
-A blood test can tell whether or not you’re immune to rubella.
+You are probably immune to rubella because you were vaccinated as a child or you had the illness during childhood.
+A blood test can tell if you’re immune to rubella.
 If you’re thinking about getting pregnant and aren’t sure if you’re immune, talk to your health care provider about getting a blood test.
+If you were not born in the United States or came as an adult you may not be vaccinated against rubella.
+Ask your health care provider to do a blood test to see if you are immune to rubella.

 If you’re not immune to rubella, here’s what you can do to help protect your baby: